 1) WHEN TO ARRIVE

 SHOW UP AT CENTENNIAL HALL NOT LATER THAN 6:30 P.M.
 FOR THE EVENING SHOW, OR 11:30 A.M.
 FOR THE WEEKEND AFTERNOON SHOW.
+This year, 2019, evening concerts start at 6:30pm on Mon, Tue, & Wed - be there by 6:00pm.
 Time passes very fast the last half hour before the concert (which start at 7 PM and noon, for evenings and afternoons, respectively).
 Showing up late adds a lot of unnecessary stress for everyone.
 ARRIVING EARLIER IS EVEN BETTER.

 2) YOU'VE ARRIVED